Everything USB

 While this itty-bitty external drive is called a Passport, it reminds me more of an old fashioned mini-diary that certain groups would carry around with them.
 Though to be fair, you could also say it looks a like lot a miniature bible (especially if you get the black version).
 In any case, this 1TB drive will be easy to transport with its smooth, rounded edges and small compact stature.
 I am not exaggerating when I say there is literally no sharp edges nor any corners that will jam into you if you stick it in a pocket.
 It may not be as easy to transport as a flash drive, but it is going to be close with a hassle factor approaching zero.

 While this ease of transportation is largely thanks to its almost organic and flowing design, its small size also deserves a lot of the credit.
-Even when compared to other external storage solutions of a similar capacity, the Western Digital 1TB Passport Essential SE is smaller and more sleek looking.
+Even when compared to other external storage solutions of a similar capacity, the My Passport is smaller and more sleek looking.
 Some of this reduced size is due to the fact that its USB 3.0 port is built right into the housing.
 While it will work on USB 2.0, if a faster standard than USB 3.0 comes out, you will have to buy a new drive.
 This is a significant weakness when compared to the Seagate GoFlex Portable line, as their interchangeable interface system is completely modular.
-Honestly, USB 3.0 is fast and we doubt it is going to be replaced anytime soon; so while this is a bit disappointing it is certainly not a deal breaker.
+Honestly, USB 3.0 is fast and I doubt it is going to be replaced anytime soon; so while this is a bit disappointing it is certainly not a deal breaker.

 The only other caveat worth pointing out is the lack of an on/off switch.
-In fact, with the exception of a small hole on the side where a LED light indicates drive activity, the only port on the Western Digital Passport Essential SE 1TB is the USB 3.0 port.
+In fact, with the exception of a small hole on the side where a LED light indicates drive activity, the only port on the drive is the USB 3.0 port.
 It is too bad that they did not include a power switch even though having a customizable time out / sleep timer is all well and fine.
-To be fair, very few USB-powered external hard drives include a power switch and this seems to be a more "industry standard" pet peeve of mine than a deal breaker.
+To be fair, very few USB-powered external hard drives include a power switch and this seems to be a more “industry standard” pet peeve of mine than a deal breaker.
 By the same token, it is an area where this refreshed design did not improve upon the original.

 Software